 - v.
 Pre-Injury hours;

 - vi.
 Graduated return to pre-injury hours;

 - vii.
 Reduced hours relative to pre-injury hours.

-The IMC is responsible for ensuring that this hierarchy is applied to all injured employees.
+The IMC is responsible for ensuring that this hierarchy is applied to all injured employees f) IMC appointed g) Workplace based IMC or RTWC or WRP

 Ensure workplace visits are undertaken when necessary